Durjoy001/Java_Tutorial/Java OOPs Concepts/Polymorphism/Method Overriding/README.md

 It is because the static method is bound with class whereas instance method is bound with an object.
 Static belongs to the class area, and an instance belongs to the heap area.

 **Can we override java main method?**
 No, because the main is a static method.

+**Method overloading is the example of compile time polymorphism.
+Method overriding is the example of run time polymorphism.**